Vietnam national under-17 futsal team

-The Vietnam national under-16 and under-17 futsal team represents Vietnam at international youth futsal competitions for age under-16, and under-17.
+The Vietnam national under-16 and under-17 futsal team (Đội tuyển futsal U-16 và U-17 Việt Nam) represents Vietnam at international youth futsal competitions for age under-16, and under-17.
 It is administered by the Vietnam Football Federation (VFF).

+Matches

+The following is a list of match results in the last 12 months, as well as any future matches that have been scheduled.